GreenhouseCI/blog.greenhouseci.com/_drafts/2015-06-19-recent-changes-june.md

 Robolectric
 ===========
 <img src="/assets/logo-robolectric.png" alt="Robolectric logo" style="display:block; margin:auto; height: 125px;" />
 This one is for the Android folks.
-If you're tired of waiting for your test-runs to complete on the emulator (or real devices) then you'll probably heard of [Robolectric](http://robolectric.org/ "Robolectric").
+If you're tired of waiting for your test-runs to complete on the emulator (or real devices) then you've probably heard of [Robolectric](http://robolectric.org/ "Robolectric").
 Robolectric allows you to run your unit-tests inside the JVM and provides SDK, resources, & native method emulation.
 We will automatically detect if you have Robolectric tests in your Android project and we'll run them just like all your other tests.
 There's nothing for you to configure and this will work out of the box.

 Appium & Python